AdobeDocs/experience-manager-screens.en/help/using/roles-responsibilities.md

 >[!NOTE]
 >
-> Roles change during Day Two (Post Launch Support) to
+> Roles change during Day Two (Post Launch Support).

 * **Author**: Content Management + Strategy

 * **Developer**: Typically a member of the AEM Screens implementation team, or handoff to internal development team

 * **Technician**: Either contracted by the AV integrator, or is part of the same company.

+The following table summarizes the **Day Two: Post Launch Support RACI Chart**:

 | **Phase** | **Author** |**Developer** | **Technician** |
 |---|---|---|---|